jeanpaulvandeursen/PracticeYourJavaLevel1/Readme.md

 int a = 50;
 short b = (short)a;
 ```
-The cast will be done, regardless of the fact that the value may not fit into the target type, in the previous example when a is larger than 32767.
-An object of any class can be casted into a variable of any of its ancestor classes.
+The cast will be done, regardless of the fact that the value may not fit into the target type, in
+ the previous example when a is larger than 32767.
+An object of any class can always be casted
+ into a variable of any of its ancestor classes, a so-called _upcast_.
+The other way round,
+ casting to a more specific class type is called a _downcast_, which will not always work.
+If
+ there is a chance that it will work at runtime, no compilation error will be given.